The Pioneering Plant Species Colonising the Collapsing Industrial Features of an Abandoned Victorian Colliery

-AN ILLUSTRATION PROJECT BY AMANDA WILLOUGHBY
+BY AMANDA WILLOUGHBY

-In autumn, shivering trees of sunset orange, nightshade berries of bright tomato-red and snapdragon flowers of pale lemon shades dazzle against a backdrop of dull, brown spoil heaps and grey industrial features.
-In summer, the yard is a wildflower meadow of honey-hued hawkweeds mingling with purple clovers and ox-eye daisies, whose immaculate snow-white ray florets and egg yolk-yellow fractal centres glow amidst delicate clouds of quaking grasses and masses of sticky cleavers.
+In autumn, shivering trees of sunset orange, nightshade berries of bright tomato-red and snapdragon flowers of smooth lemon shades shimmer against a backdrop of dull, brown, coal- and ironstone-ridden spoil heaps and disintegrating industrial features.
+In summer, the colliery yard is a wildflower meadow of honey-hued hawkweeds mingling with ox-eye daisies, whose immaculate, snow-white florets and yellow fractal centres glow amidst delicate clouds of quaking grasses and masses of sticky cleavers.

 Amanda Willoughby – February 2017

-As well as working on Coal, Collapse, Colonisation, Amanda helped the Friends of Hemingfield Colliery with clearance work and archaeological excavation on the site throughout 2015 and 2016.
+About the artist: As well as working on Coal, Collapse, Colonisation, Amanda helped the Friends of Hemingfield Colliery with clearance work and archaeological excavation on the site throughout 2015 and 2016.
 She has also contributed to some FoHC Working Day blogs.